DanielMoliari/danielmoliari.github.io/Projetos/MemoryGame/README.md

 Aproveite e se divirta
 #
 This minigame was made using only HTML, CSS, SCSS, and JavaScript, with BrowserSync in Node Modules.

+I used this MemoryGame project to apply some practical concepts to improve my Javascript, project patterning, gitignore, npm, and sass.
 #
 To clone the repository and play:
 - Have Node downloaded on your computer.